Confidence bands for Horvitz-Thompson estimators using sampled noisy functional data: Asymptotic theory

-We now derive the asymptotic distribution of our estimator $\widehat{\mu}_N$ in order to build asymptotic confidence bands.
+We now derive the asymptotic distribution of our estimator $\widehat {\mu}_N$ in order to build asymptotic confidence bands.
 Obtaining the asymptotic normality of estimators in survey sampling is a technical and difficult issue even for simple quantities such as means or totals of real numbers.
 Although confidence intervals are commonly used in the survey sampling community, the Central Limit Theorem (CLT) has only been checked rigorously, as far as we know, for a few sampling designs.
-Erd\"os and R\'enyi~(1959) and H\`ajek (1960) proved that the Horvitz-Thompson estimator is asymptotically Gaussian for simple random sampling without replacement.
-The CLT for rejective sampling is shown by H\`ajek (1964) whereas the CLT for other proportional to size sampling designs is studied by Berger (1998).
-Recently these results were extended for some particular cases of two-phase sampling designs (Chen and Rao, 2007).
-Let us assume that the Horvitz-Thompson estimator satisfies a CLT for real-valued quantities.
+Erd\"os and R\'enyi \cite{ErRe59} and H\` ajek \cite{Ha60} proved that the Horvitz--Thompson estimator is asymptotically Gaussian for simple random sampling without replacement.
+The CLT for rejective sampling is shown by H\`ajek \cite{Ha64} whereas the CLT for other proportional to size sampling designs is studied by Berger \cite{Be98}.
+Recently, these results were extended for some particular cases of two-phase sampling designs (Chen and Rao \cite{ChRa07}).
+Let us assume that the Horvitz--Thompson estimator satisfies a CLT for real-valued quantities. \begin{enumerate}[(A5)] \item[(A5)] (\textit{Univariate CLT}) For any fixed $t\in[0,T]$, it holds that